arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 I'm using the [ThePrimeFactorsKata][the-prime-factor-kata], a little exercise that Bob Martin is being using since 2005 to demo TDD.
 We will first follow the classical approach, mirroring what Bob Martin does; then we will repeat the same using PBT, commenting on the differences.

+The requirement is:

-The requirement is to write a function that takes an integer and returns the collection of the prime factors.
+> Write a function that takes an integer and returns the collection of its prime factors;
+> Factors of a number are integers that, when multiplied together, result in the original number.
+> A number is prime if it has no divisors other than 1 and itself

 Bob Martin solves it with few tests (from 7 to 10, depending on the session).
 You can watch him in action in the video [The Three Laws of TDD (Featuring Kotlin) - Bob Martin][the-three-laws-of-tdd].